Updated: 7/19/18 | July 19th, 2018

 Thinking about doing something all the time will make it happen.

-Read travel blogs — Reading about other travelers’ adventures can show you that it is easier to travel than you thought, provide advice and tips on the art of travel, and teach you about places you’ve never heard of.
+Reading about other travelers’ adventures can show you that it is easier to travel than you thought, provide advice and tips on the art of travel, and teach you about places you’ve never heard of.
 One day you’ll get sick of living vicariously through others, and you’ll go out and create your own travel stories.
 They will show you that yes, travel is realistic, practical, and financially possible.

-Read books — I just finished Turn Right at Machu Picchu by Mark Adams.
+I just finished Turn Right at Machu Picchu by Mark Adams.
 After reading about his epic adventure through Peru, I am so motivated to see Peru that I’ve already ordered a guidebook to the country.
 Peru!
 Peru!
 Peru!
-While reading travel blogs is great, travel books are even better because they cut deep into a destination and open it up in a way a short travel story can’t.
-Every third book I read is about travel, and when I finish each one, I’m ready to go and explore the world.
+While reading travel blogs is great, travel books are even better because they cut deep into a destination and open it up in a way a short blog post can’t.

-And in that same vein, be sure to read books about where you are going on future trips so you can get a deeper understanding of the place.
+And in that same vein, be sure to read books about the destination you are visiting so you can get a deeper understanding of the place.
 You can’t understand a location’s present if you don’t understand its past.

 - How to Learn the Basics of Any Language for Your Next Trip in Four Steps